LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 The so-called Skyline methods allow to extract this information from phylogenetic trees in a non-parametric manner.
 It is non-parametric since there is no underlying system of differential equations governing the inference of these dynamics.

-In this tutorial we will look at two different methods to infer these dynamics from sequence data.
+In this tutorial we will look at a popular coalescent method, the Coalescent Bayesian Skyline plot (Drummond, Rambaut, Shapiro, & Pybus, 2005), to infer these dynamics from sequence data.
-The first one is the Coalescent Bayesian Skyline plot (Drummond, Rambaut, Shapiro, & Pybus, 2005), which is based on the coalescent model, and the second one is the Birth-Death Skyline plot (Stadler, Kuhnert, Bonhoeffer, & Drummond, 2013) based on the birth-death model.
-The conceptual difference between coalescent and birth-death approaches lies in the direction of the flow of time.
-In the coalescent, the time is modeled to go backwards, from present to past, while in the birth-death approach it is modeled to go forwards.
-Two other fundamental differences are the parameters that are inferred and the way sampling is treated.

 The following software will be used in this tutorial: